Saqib Mahmood Q&A: New England fast bowler talks about his T20 and Test call-ups

 What are your short-term and long-term goals?

 Saqib: My philosophy has never been to look too far into the future.
 I have done that in the past and you end up suffering an injury that spoils your plans and ambitions.
-Short-term, for me, is all about preparing for the tour of New Zealand, trying to make the starting XI and then putting in some good performances.
+Short-term for me is trying to make the starting XI in New Zealand, and then putting in some good performances.
 The rest will follow.